-EU Ambassador-Designate to give keynote lecture at UBD - The Scoop
+EU ambassador-designate to give keynote lecture at UBD - The Scoop

 The keynote lecture, titled “The European Union as a Global Actor in the Indo-Pacific” will examine the EU’s strategic interests in the region, and how it intends to strengthen cooperation and diversify partnerships in the areas of trade, development, and security, in the region and with Brunei.

-Ambassador Piket’s lecture will be followed by a panel discussion on EU foreign policy and security policy.
-He will be joined by Bernard Regnauld-Fabre, Ambassador of France to Brunei, and Gerda Winkler, Ambassador of Germany to Brunei.
+Ambassador Piket’s lecture will be followed by a panel discussion on EU foreign and security policy.
+He will be joined by French Ambassador Bernard Regnauld-Fabre and German Ambassador Gerda Winkler.
 The discussion will be moderated by Dr Joyce Teo Siew Yean, Assistant Vice-Chancellor and Vice President for Global Affairs at UBD.

 Students and academics will also have the opportunity to learn more about the Erasamus+ Scholarships and the Horizon Europe Research Programme, the EU’s key funding programme for research and innovation.